Products

 Source: Hudecek F. (2024).
 Arthroscopic Transosseous Rotator Cuff Repair: 1-year Outcomes[Unpublished manuscript]

-The Drillbone Tunneler is a guide designed for transosseous rotator cuff repair.
-We launched this medical device onto the market in 2021.
+The Drillbone Tunneler is a surgical guide specifically designed for transosseous rotator cuff repair.
+We introduced this medical device to the market in 2021.

-From the 1930s and until well into the 1990s, transosseous rotator cuff repair was the gold standard for the treatment of rotator cuff tears.
-Throughout this period the operation was performed in practically the same way as when first introduced by E. A. Codman in 1911.
-After the transition to arthroscopy, transosseous repair had partially fallen into disuse.
-Arthroscopic or mini-open repair with suture anchors had mitigated the occurrence of postoperative stiffness and deltoid insufficiency but unfortunately did not yield any major improvement in clinical results.
+From the 1930s through the 1990s, transosseous rotator cuff repair was the gold standard for treating rotator cuff tears.
+For most of that period, the procedure was performed in much the same way as first described by E. A. Codman in 1911.
+With the transition to arthroscopy, transosseous repair fell out of favor and arthroscopic or mini-open repairs using suture anchors reduced the incidence of postoperative stiffness and deltoid insufficiency.
+However, it did not significantly improve clinical outcomes.

-Based on biomechanical studies and the evaluation of results, the suture anchor repair technique is gradually evolving.
-The aim is to replicate the original successful transosseous technique as much as possible.
-The anchors, however, remain the basic barrier.
-They are foreign material, and while they perform well in biomechanical studies, they do not allow for full biological healing.
+Biomechanical studies and clinical evaluations have led to the evolution of the suture anchor repair technique, with the goal of replicating the biomechanical advantages of the original transosseous method as closely as possible.
+However, anchors remain a key limitation—they are foreign bodies, and while they perform well in biomechanical studies, they do not promote full biological healing.

-With our Drillbone Tunneler, transosseous rotator cuff repair is a more straightforward operation.
-We have built on the work of those who refused to give up and continued developing these instruments for the past 30 years.
-The Drillbone Tunneler is a tool based on an entirely new principle and you will enjoy using it.
-We want to continue to contribute to the evolution of rotator cuff repair.
-Transosseous rotator cuff repair meets the principles of value-based care, delivering value to patients, surgeons, and medical care payers.
+With our Drillbone Tunneler, transosseous rotator cuff repair becomes a more streamlined and efficient procedure.
+We have built upon the work of those who continued to refine these techniques over the past 30 years.
+The Drillbone Tunneler is based on a completely novel principle, making it a tool you will appreciate using.
+Our goal is to contribute to the ongoing advancement of rotator cuff repair.
+Transosseous rotator cuff repair adheres to the principles of value-based care, providing advantages to patients, surgeons, healthcare providers and payers.